Bayes linear kinematics in a dynamic Bayesian survival model: Application: Leukemia survival rates

 Table \ref{post:diff} shows the differences between the full Bayes posterior means and the Bayes linear Bayes posterior means, standardised by dividing by the full Bayes posterior standard deviation.
 Positive differences imply that the Bayesian method gives larger values for the posterior mean.
 For comparison, the differences between the full Bayes posterior means and the prior means divided by the prior standard deviations are shown in brackets.

-The differences in the case of $ \beta_{j,1} $ in the early periods can be seen here.
+The differences in the case of $ \beta_{j,1} $ and $\beta_{j,2}$ can be seen here.
 There are also relatively large discrepancies in the case of $ \beta_{j,3}$, the coefficient of white blood cell count, and in the log baseline hazard $ \beta_{j,0} $ (not shown here), although the general patterns of the results given by the two methods are the same.

 This was a severe test of the Bayes linear kinematic approach since each observation on an individual in an interval typically contributed little information and thus had relatively little effect on the gamma prior distribution for the corresponding hazard.
 These gamma prior distributions had small shape parameters $ \alpha$ and Figure \ref{fig:compare2} shows that this leads to the greatest difference from the full Bayes analysis.
 An observed death would increase $ \alpha $ by 1 while a censoring or the observation that the individual survived the interval would not increase $ \alpha $ at all.
 In the Bayes linear kinematic approach, each of these $\alpha $ values corresponding to observations would only be changed, if at all, by its own observation and subsequent observations also act on prior gamma distributions with small $ \alpha$.